bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 <br>
 To address the first question, I will try to give an overview over the 3 most commonly used bots:

-* Xanbot, developed by Aaron ‘Xangold’ Clay, who is Twitch staff as well
+* Xanbot, developed by Aaron ‘Xangold’ Clay, who is Twitch Staff as well
-* Moobot, developed by Moocat, a Twitch admin
+* Moobot, developed by Moocat, a Twitch Admin
 * Nightbot, developed by the NightDev team, the makers of BetterTTV

 These bots are all similar, yet optimized for different use cases.
-Every channel can use each of the bots, but properly deciding which bot to use can make your life on twitch a lot easier.
+Every channel can use each of the bots, but properly deciding which bot to use can make your life on Twitch a lot easier.

 ### The basics
 While this does not hold true for every bot, most bots (including these three bots) can be controlled with commands that are posted in chat.